CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

            if self.countdown > 0 and not self.pause:
                ...

+.. _adding-actions:

 Adding some actions to our new Pomodoro timer toolbar
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Now we are going to create a new section in our toolbar and associate some functionality to it by means of actions.
 This particular code is recommended to be included in the ``api.py`` file because this way we can offer endpoints to the rest of Spyder and new plugins to adjust the behavior of our plugin.

-The next version of the code that reflects the addition of the actions is called ``ACTIONS``.
+The next version of the code that reflects the addition of the actions is called ``ACTIONS`` and it is related to the ``api.py`` file.
 The required changes are explained below.

 `TIMER -> ACTIONS api.py diff`_